-Actuarial assumptions used in the June 30, 2021 valuation were based on the results of actuarial experience studies.
-The most recent four year experience study in the General Employee Plan was completed in 2019.
+Actuarial assumptions used in the June 30, 2022 valuation were based on the results of actuarial experience studies.
+The most recent four-year experience study in the General Employees Plan was completed in 2019.
 The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.
+The most recent four-year experience study for the Police and Fire Plan was completed in 2020 were adopted by the Board and became effective with the July 1, 2021 actuarial valuation.

-The following changes in actuarial assumptions occurred in 2021:
+The following changes in actuarial assumptions and plan provisions occurred in 2022: